scrapy/scrapy/docs/topics/request-response.rst

        .. note::

-            ``unicode(response.body)`` is not a correct way to convert response body to unicode: you would be using the system default encoding (typically ``ascii``) instead of the response encoding.
+            ``str(response.body)`` is not a correct way to convert the response body into a string: you would be using the system default encoding (typically ``ascii``) instead of the response encoding.